Long-term consistency beats short-term intensity.Bruce Lee

-Please note that this analysis is simply my opinion, and perhaps not a weighty opinion at that because I am not a physician, nor have I conducted physiological studies and dissections upon which a rigorous opinion should be based.
+Please note that this analysis is simply your humble servant’s opinion, and perhaps not a weighty one at that because I am not a physician, nor have I conducted physiological studies and dissections upon which a rigorous opinion should be based.

-I know that making short strokes feels inefficient, and it is compared to a machine, but you, Gentle Reader aren’t a Cyberdyne Systems product.
+I know that making short strokes feels inefficient, and it is compared to a machine, but regardless of the metal combat chassis that may be hidden under your synthetic skin, Beloved Customer is not a Cyberdyne Systems product.
 However, with practice, you will find you are able to increase the distance and speed of each stroke especially as your focus and hand-soul coordination improves and your wrists and elbows relax and become trained.

 Long extravagant strokes on rough or medium grit stones are for sharpening axes and kitchen knives, not chisels or planes.

 The exception to this rule is the finishing stone, as mentioned in the previous article.

 In conclusion, and in order to improve your classical education, let’s review our latin lesson from the previous article: “Festina lente” translates directly as “make hast slowly.”
 It is defined in the dictionary as “proceed expeditiously but prudently.”
 We chose to translate the phrase as “Slow is smooth; Smooth is fast. ”

 At least two Roman emperors, one Pope, and the powerful Medici family of the City State of Firenze Italy, back in the days when emperors, popes, and noble merchants had real power measured in armies they controlled and cities and continents they ruled, thought these two words important enough to include in their mottos and coats of arms.
 The words even appear in the original French version of the tale of the “Hare and Tortoise.”
 They are also relevant to sharpening if you are clever enough to understand why.